 - Links to published material on various relevant issues.

 The development of this EU Cormorant Platform is one of three recent steps taken by the European Commission in relation to cormorants.
 The two other major activities involve:

 - The organisation of a count of cormorant breeding colonies in Europe in 2012 and of wintering cormorants in January 2013.
 The organisation of these counts takes place in collaboration with IUCN/Wetlands International Cormorant Research Group.

 - The production of a non-binding guidance document that will clarify the key concepts of Article 9 of the Birds Directive in relation to the implementation of the derogation system.
 Currently, for example, authorities may be uncertain when judging the acceptability of taking actions aimed at reducing cormorant numbers locally or regionally.
-This guide will thus be a practical aid for authorities as well as other interested parties on licencing issues regarding cormorants under the Birds Directive.
+This guide is now available for authorities as well as other interested parties and can be used as a practical aid on licencing issues regarding cormorants under the Birds Directive.

 The background for these initiatives and the present activities are described here.